Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, domestically-funded schools must have at least 40% permanent teachers.
 Foreign-invested schools must teach the licensed curriculum, are not allowed to admit more than 50% Vietnamese students, and fully implement compulsory education content for Vietnamese students.

-Parent meeting of American International School Vietnam (AIS) in October 2023.
+Parent-teacher meeting of American International School Vietnam (AIS) in October 2023.
 Photo: Le Nguyen

-Parent meeting of American International School Vietnam (AIS) in October 2023.
+Parent-teacher meeting of American International School Vietnam (AIS) in October 2023.
 Photo: Le Nguyen

 Ho Chi Minh City currently has 961 non-public schools, from kindergarten to high school, with 274,000 students.
 More than 20 schools teach general education programs from the UK, US, Canada, and Australia, and are often called international schools.
-Under this program, students take graduation exams to receive an A-level or International Baccalaureate (IB), or Ontario Secondary School Diploma (OSSD).
+Under this program, students take graduation exams to receive an A-level or International Baccalaureate (IB), or an Ontario Secondary School Diploma (OSSD).
 Tuition fees at these schools range from VND100 million to nearly VND1 billion per year.

 Le Nguyen